n3h3m/tissuebox/pypi.rst

-One of the ways ``tissuebox`` stands our from other alternatives is, the type_functions are stored and passed around as Python variables which is helpful in identifying the schema errors ahead of time, while other frameworks like JsonSchema and Cerebrus pass types within strings which is hard for IDEs to detect errors in the schema.
+One of the ways ``tissuebox`` stands our from other alternatives is, the type_functions are stored and passed around as Python variables which is helpful in identifying the schema definition errors ahead of time as most IDEs will display squiggly lines if the variables aren’t resolved, while other frameworks like JsonSchema and Cerebrus pass types within strings which is hard for IDEs to detect errors in the schema.

 3. Validating nested fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^